The Environmental Internship introduces the student to the world of work at the entry level in an environmentally-related organization.

-Learn about internship and co-op experiences of environmental studies students.
+Internship and co-op experiences of environmental studies students:

 Gerard Heath spent the summer living in a canvas-walled tent in the middle of a remote section of the Nez Perce reservation in Winchester, Idaho as an intern at the Wolf Education and Research Center.
 Over the four month duration of the program, Gerard worked as an interpreter, both on-site and at the local state park, monitored the health of the rescued wolves through daily, recorded observations, and occasionally could be found on any number of the state highways picking up road-killed game for extra wolf food.
 The opportunity to work for an organization seeking to protect such a famed species in the American west, where they remain a political controversy, taught Gerard many valuable lessons about the multifaceted nature of environmental issues.

 Jennifer McCue arranged her internship with Earthworks Urban Farm on Detroit’s near eastside.
 In the process she learned the fundamentals of food security in an urban area, which included the basic processes of “how the world works,” soil preparation, seedling transplantation, preventing competition, enjoying the fruits of her labors, and recycling garden materials while sliding down compost piles.
 Equally, if not more important, were the interactions she had with the volunteers and co-workers of the farm as they discussed the 1967 “uprising” in Detroit and the significance of the 19th Constitutional Amendment.
 Of special interest to Jennifer was that the “bottom line” of Earthworks was on building community relationships, and that food production was the means to do that.
 In addition to interacting with her co-workers, she met visitors from all parts of the USA and from dozens of foreign countries due to the international reputation of Earthworks Urban Farm.
 Her report is a masterpiece of insightful writing.